 Exerpeutic 500XLS Foldable Magnetic Upright Bike Price

-The bike is well made and provides good value for the money.
+The bike is well made and provides value for the money.
 It can be used by more than one person so it doesn’t take long to pay it for itself when comparing it to the cost of going to the gym.

 This well made folding exercise bike is a good choice for beginners and those wanting to get in shape and stay in shape.
 It can help in weight loss by helping you burning calories and can be used by people weighing up to 400 lbs.